benjamin-bader/blog/content/about.md

 description = "About the author"
 +++

 My name is [Ben Bader](https://linkedin.com/in/bendb).
 I'm a [programmer](https://github.com/benjamin-bader), amateur pianist, and transplated Midwesterner.
 I work in San Francisco, on a Macbook, writing Android apps, for Microsoft - **this blog and its opinions are mine alone**.
-I like to write about programming, startups, and occasionally
+I like to write about programming, startups, and side-projects.

 ## Background